loumadev/EdupageAPI/README.md

 ```

 ### class Classroom
-This class holds basic an information about a classroom.
+This class holds basic the information about a classroom.
 ```typescript
 class Classroom extends RawData {
     edupage: Edupage;